zchee/golang-wiki/Ubuntu.md

 $ sudo apt-get install golang-go
 ```

-If that's too old for you, try:
+If that's too new for you, try:

 ```
 $ sudo add-apt-repository ppa:gophers/archive